bloxstreet/support/frequently-asked-questions/questions-and-answers.md

 ### How can I update my roles in the Discord server?
 {: .text-red-300 }
 {: .no_toc }
-To update your roles in the Discord server, run the command **;getroles** in #bot-commands.
+To update your roles in the Discord server, run the command **/verify** in #bot-commands.
 If TSA is down, refrain from mass pinging SHRs, as they are more than likely already aware.

 ### TSA is currently not functional.
 Where can I find the status of all TSA services?
 {: .text-red-300 }